-“I can’t believe the shit some people eat for breakfast,” he said.
+“I can’t believe what some people eat for breakfast,” he said.
 “I mean what the hell is that?”

 “Pickled mustard cabbage I’d say,” replied Nadia as she tried a bite, “yup.”
 She served herself a bowl of rice porridge and tasted each of the condiments like any good chef.

-“And this?” said Don holding up a 12-inch deep-fried pastry at trouser level, “it looks like my Johnson.”
+“And this?” said Don holding up a deep-fried pastry, “it looks like my Johnson.”

 “Give me that.
 It’s a Chinese doughnut – goes with the porridge.”